This is the multi-page printable view of this section. Click here to print.

 This will give you a syntactically correct Go module.
 In order to start the operator, you first have to apply the custom resource definition into your development (e.g. kind) cluster:

-kubectl apply -f crds/operator.kyma-project.io_mycomponents.yaml
+kubectl apply -f crds

-Then, after copying or linking the cluster’s kubeconfig to ./tmp/kubeconfig (no worries, it will not submitted to git because ./tmp is excluded by .gitignore), you can use the generated ./vscode/launch.json to start the operator against your cluster with your Visual Studio Code.
+Then, after copying or linking the cluster’s kubeconfig to ./tmp/kubeconfig (no worries, it is not submitted to git because ./tmp is excluded by .gitignore), you can use the generated ./vscode/launch.json to start the operator against your cluster with your Visual Studio Code.
 Now you are ready to instantiate your component:

 kubectl apply -f - <<END

-apiVersion: operator.kyma-project.io/v1alpha1
+apiVersion: group.my-domain.io/v1alpha1

 kind: MyComponent